collective/collective.taskqueue/README.rst

 .. image:: https://secure.travis-ci.org/datakurre/collective.taskqueue.png
    :target: http://travis-ci.org/datakurre/collective.taskqueue

-Yet another way to dispatch and execute asynchronous tasks in Plone.
+Yet another way to queue and execute asynchronous tasks in Plone.

 **This is an experiment.
 Not yet battle tested.**

-*collective.taskqueue* enables asynchronous tasks in Plone add-ons by providing a small framework for asynchronously queueing requests for ZPublisher.
-Even this design may not provide the best performance for your asynchronous Plone tasks, it should be the easiest to use: asynchronous tasks are just normal calls to normally registered browser views (or other traversable callables) and they authenticated using PAS as all the other requests.
+*collective.taskqueue* enables asynchronous tasks in Plone add-ons by providing a small framework for asynchronously queueing requests to ZPublisher.
+With this aproachasynchronous tasks are just normal calls to normally registered browser views (or other traversable callables) and they authenticated using PAS as all the other requests.

+In addition, it's possible to configure views so that they are visible only for asynchronous requests.
+Also, *collective.taskqueue* ships with a special PAS-plugin, which authenticates each request as the user who queued it.

 Minimal configuration: